 3rd Tier: Use this tier for small prizes, gift cards, or a small cash bonus.
 It should be easily attainable for core performers, and a reachable stretch for the bottom 20%.
 It serves as a token of appreciation for a job well done.

 The tier system makes the rewards fair and motivational for everyone across the organization.
 Star performers should only be able to win prizes in the first tier, as they consistently exceed quota and perform well.
 This tiered system also serves to help reps at all performance levels judge their performance and set goals accordingly.
-All three tiers should be made available to the middle performers and the bottom 20%.
+All three tiers are available to both the middle performers and the bottom 20%.
 That way there are rewards in place that motivate everyone to excel, and prizes are available to reward improvement.

 Provide Training & Development Opportunities